Give Yourself and Your Pitch the Greatest Opportunity to Succeed

 Now that you’ve developed your entire presentation, rehearsed it, revised it, and rehearsed it again, you’re ready to present it in front of people (family/friends/business associates).
 You don’t want to wait until your actual presentation to present it in front of people for the first time.
 Do this until you are comfortable with it.

 Have people ask questions so you learn how to best respond to questions your audience may ask you; again, you don’t want the real thing to be the first time you try this.

 Memorize two things

-Earlier, I said that you don’t memorize each word, that you want to get to know your concepts and speak to them.
+Earlier, I wrote that you don’t memorize each word, that you want to get to know your concepts and speak to them.
 This is absolutely true.
-You should, however, develop a powerful one- or two-sentence opening and closing and, for greatest impact, memorize them.
+You should, however, develop a powerful one- or two-sentence opening and closing and memorize them.

 Memorizing your opening helps you get off to a strong start, immediately engaging your audience.
 Memorizing your closing delivers a compelling ending that drives home your point.

 On the day of your presentation, avoid caffeine and sugar.
 Both get your body and mind amped up when you’re trying to get them to relax.
 Also, refrain from alcohol for 48 hours before your presentation.
 It metabolizes into sugar, leading to the opposite of what you’ll want when it comes time for you to present.